CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms a physicist would use: 'master equations', 'Lindblad dynamics', 'decoherence', 'quantum optics', 'cavity QED', 'open quantum systems'.
-Also includes negative triggers distinguishing from circuit-based tools.
+Excellent coverage of natural terms a physics researcher would use: 'master equations', 'Lindblad dynamics', 'decoherence', 'quantum optics', 'cavity QED', 'open quantum systems', 'physics research'.
+Also includes negative triggers distinguishing from circuit-based quantum computing with specific alternative tool names.

 3 / 3